PasingGrades

 0

-But in 2026, that acceptance is starting to crack.
+However, in the recent past and especially in 2026, that acceptance is starting to crack.

-This article looks at whether standardized grading actually measures what students know, or whether it mostly rewards the right behaviors.
-It covers how compliance gets mistaken for competence, why a passing grade does not always mean a student understood the material, and what some school districts are doing to change the system.
+It covers how compliance gets mistaken for competence, why a passing grade does not always mean a student understood what they were taught during the semester or in their high school or undergraduate years, and highlights what some school districts are doing to change the system.

 The Focus on Grades Instead of Learning

-In 2026, the dominant way to determine whether a student understood what they were taught is still the letter grade.
-And that letter grade often has nothing to do with understanding.
 According to education researcher Joe Feldman, two students sitting in adjacent Algebra 1 classrooms can have identical understanding of the material yet receive completely different grades, simply because their teachers have different policies on late work, extra credit, or participation points.

 That is not a measurement of learning.
 That is a measurement of policy differences between two adults.